-The Centers for Medicare & Medicaid Services (CMS) administers Medicare, the nation's largest health insurance program.
+The Centers for Medicare & Medicaid Services (CMS) administers Medicare, the nation's largest health insurance program, which covers over 40 million Americans.
 Medicare is a health insurance program for people 65 years of age and older, some disabled people under 65 years of age, and people with End-Stage Renal Disease (permanent kidney failure treated with dialysis or a transplant).
 Original Medicare is divided into two parts: Hospital Insurance (Part A) and Medical Insurance (Part B).
 Part A helps pay for care in a hospital, skilled nursing facility, home health care, and hospice care.
 Part B helps pay doctor bills, outpatient hospital care and other medical services not covered by Part A.